 Kendall has a Master’s degree in Sustainable Energy from the Iceland School of Energy at Reykjavik University.
-She has 3 years of professional experience in the fields of sustainability, the environment, and clean energy — as well as a Bachelor’s degree in environmental science.
+She has over 3 years of professional experience in the fields of sustainability, the environment, and clean energy — as well as a Bachelor’s degree in Ecosystems Science and Policy.
 Kendall has worked for various environmental, energy-focused companies and organizations in the past, including the US Department of Energy.

 Her MSc. project was focused on investigating the feasibility of renewable energy systems in the Arctic to reduce the use of fossil fuels, in order to address the localized effects of rising greenhouse gases and to make the Arctic region more resistive to climate change.